Board of Trustees

 Board meetings are open to the ASW school community.

-We arrived in Warszawa from Brussels two years ago.
-We liked the city with its green, its freedom and its memories.
-Our two daughters, Christa (8) and Despina (14) fell in love with ASW immediately and unequivocally.
-I still “hold court” most mornings in the school cafeteria.
+We arrived in Warszawa from Brussels four years ago.
+We liked the city with its green spaces, its freedom and its memories.
+We found dear friends here and the school community became our family.
+Our two daughters, Christa (9) and Despina (16) fell in love with ASW immediately and unequivocally.

 Christopher F. Biedermann, MBA, CPA

 I am originally from New Jersey in the US, however, I have spent the last 23 years in Europe, primarily in Poland.
 I currently live here with my wife, Katarzyna, and two children, Patrick (13) and Anna (8), both of whom attend ASW.

 In 1994, I came to Wroclaw, Poland with the USAID program “MBA Enterprise Corps” which was developed to help startup companies in emerging markets by matching them with recent MBA graduates.

 Following my one year assignment, I determined that I enjoyed it here in Poland and decided to stay a few more years.
 As a result I continued my professional experience in Poland as the audit manager for Ernst and Young office Wroclaw.
 After this, I spent some time working with larger US corporations, namely Coca-Cola and GE, in various finance roles.
 Following this, I spent a number of years with a Polish based NASDAQ listed spirits company CEDC, as CFO for the group.
 I am at present a Management Board Member and the CFO for PKP Energetyka, which is currently owned by CVC Capital Partners.